FreeAndFair/ColoradoRLA/server/eclipse-project/script/rla_export/m_README.rst

   * - audit_board_comment
     - Text String
-    - Text of comment entered by Audit Board about the given contest on the given ballot card
+    - Text of comment entered by Audit Board about the given contest on the given ballot card, or indication that the ballot was not found.
   * - timestamp
     - Timestamp
     - Date and time of Audit Board's submission of their interpretation to the RLA Tool